xdsai/isMU-tools/README.md

 ### Notes
 This is an alternative script you can run yourself on a home server or such, if you don't wish to have the changes forwarded to your email as is possible by is.muni.cz directly.
+It is not made to monitor for large amounts of changes in a quick succession, unless you change the sleep values.
+However please don't put too much strain on their servers by pushing the sleep time as low as possible.

 ### Example embed